Flooding of rented accommodation

 Step 2: Contact your landlord to discuss clean-up and repairs

-Getting repairs done while renting explains the landlord's responsibilities for repairs.
+Our advice on getting repairs done while renting explains the landlord's responsibilities for repairs.
 This depends on the type of tenancy you have.

 Step 3: Getting repairs done

-If you need further help to have your landlord repair the property, speak to an adviser at your local citizens advice bureau.
+If you need further help to have your landlord repair the property, speak to an adviser at your local Citizens Advice Bureau.

-Landlord organising repairs to common parts, like stairwells
+Landlord organising repairs to common parts

-Your landlord normally also shares responsibility with other owners for repairs to common parts of the building, for example, stairways, lifts, hallways or garden paths shared with other tenants, owners or the landlord.
+Your landlord normally shares responsibility with other owners for repairs to common parts of the building - for example, stairways, lifts, hallways or garden paths shared with other tenants, owners or the landlord.